+A market maker facilitates the process required to provide liquidity for trading pairs on centralized exchanges.
 A centralized exchange oversees the operations of traders and provides an automated system that ensures trading orders are matched accordingly.
 In other words, when Trader A decides to buy 1 BTC at $34,000, the exchange ensures that it finds a Trader B that is willing to sell 1 BTC at Trader A’s preferred exchange rate.
-As such, the centralized exchange is more or less the middleman between Trader A and Trader B. Its job is to make the process as seamless as possible and match users' buy and sell orders in record time.
+As such, the centralized exchange is more or less the middleman between Trader A and Trader B. Its job is to make the process as seamless as possible and match users’ buy and sell orders in record time.

 So, what happens if the exchange cannot find suitable matches for buy and sell orders instantaneously?

 In such a scenario, we say that the liquidity of the assets in question is low.

 - Liquidity, in terms of trading, refers to how easily an asset can be bought and sold.
 High liquidity suggests the market is active and there are lots of traders buying and selling a particular asset.
 Conversely, low liquidity means there is less activity and it is harder to buy and sell an asset.

 When liquidity is low, slippages tend to occur.
 In other words, the price of an asset at the point of executing a trade shifts considerably before the trade is completed.
 This often occurs in volatile terrains like the crypto market.
 Hence, exchanges must ensure that transactions are executed instantaneously to reduce price slippages.